MIT Innovation Diplomats (iDiplomats)

 How is iDiplomats Designed?

-Most of the program occurs during summer session, but there are two requirements ahead of leaving for a summer internship including assignments and orientation workshops.
-Lastly, there is an optional final presentation in early fall.
+Most of the program occurs during your MISTI internship, but there are two requirements prior to the start of your internship including assignments and orientation workshops.
+Lastly, there is an optional final presentation in early fall/spring at the end of your internship.

 MIT Innovation Diplomats Training

-Students are required to attend one training session (April 25) and listen to select parts of the REAL class (as recorded).
+Students are required to attend two training sessions (April dates TBA) hosted by Phil Budden.
 The objective is to equip students with Innovation Ecosystem frameworks and concepts. iDiplomats may also be required to attend a ‘country-specific’ workshop, organized by MISTI, to cover topics such as: cross-cultural communication, current events, technology and innovation in the iDiplomats host country, navigating the workplace, health and safety.

 MIT Innovation Diplomats Reports